- Our Pledge

-This policy is a "living" document, and subject to refinement and expansion in the future.
-Last updated October 2018.
+This policy is a “living” document, and subject to refinement and expansion in the future.
+Last major update October 2018.
+Minor update to Slack moderator list made July 2021.

 This Code of Conduct applies both within community spaces and in other spaces involving the community.
 These include the Project NISEI Slack & Stimhack.com, its Twitter community, private email communications in the context of the community, and any events where members of the community are participating, as well as adjacent communities and venues affecting the community’s members.